openfl/OpenFLDevelopersGuide/working-with-video/using-the-stagevideo-class-for-hardware-accelerate.md

 The StageVideo class does not make the Video class obsolete.
 Working together, these two classes provide the optimal video display experience allowed by device resources at any given time.
 Your application takes advantage of hardware acceleration by listening to the appropriate events and switching between StageVideo and Video as necessary.

 The StageVideo class imposes certain restrictions on video usage.
 Before implementing StageVideo, review the guidelines and make sure your application can accept them.
-If you accept the restrictions, use the StageVideo class whenever Flash Player detects that hardware accelerated presentation is available.
+If you accept the restrictions, use the StageVideo class whenever OpenFL detects that hardware accelerated presentation is available.
 See

 “Guidelines and limitations” on